CMCardo/Projecte-VC/Readme.md

-To launch the web interface, run the following command in your terminal:
+3. **To launch the web interface, run the following command in your terminal:**
-Bash

 python -m streamlit run app.py